 University of North Dakota is a public, state school in an urban setting in Grand Forks, North Dakota.
-University of North Dakota was founded in 1883 and now enrolls around 13,615 students a year, including 9,796 undergrads.
-University of North Dakota offers on-campus housing for up to 3,415 students.
+University of North Dakota was founded in 1883 and the school enrolls around 13,850 students per year, which includes 9,796 undergrads.
+University of North Dakota offers housing for up to 3,415 students.
 Most students live in off campus housing.

-There are many ways for students to get involved at University of North Dakota!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of University of North Dakota's theater groups.
+Interested in music or performing?
+At University of North Dakota you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Interested in journalism or communications?
 University of North Dakota students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.